leccyril/langtonAnt/README.md

 ```bash
 mvn clean install
 ```
 in /target file a jar will be created after unit tests and IT tests will be launched (not forget to change application.properties values).
-This jar will be created langtonAnt-0.0.1-SNAPSHOT, please rename it langtonAnt.jar and paste it where you want execute the project
+This jar will be created langtonAnt-{version}, please rename it langtonAnt.jar and paste it where you want execute the project

 then copy the file application.properties in the same folder and change values